m2048ws/m2048ws.github.io/README.md

 the powers involved are.
 Search for the origins of the misinterpretations, Read what the powers involved are saying.
 Think about their motives.
 Think about the requirements for oppression and discrimination.
 Read about past wars and conflicts.
 Read about how past narratives have been proven false.
-Read about the Nuclear Scientists and what they are saying.
+Read about the Doomsday Clock.
 Read and think about how all parties, on all sides, are constantly lobbying.
 Read and think about the outcomes of unchecked hatred and intolerance.
 Think about the implications of voices being silenced or miscredited.
 Read what is actually written and hear what is actually said.